mrblomblo/yt-dlp-usage-script/README.md

 3. Select either audio (mp3) with “a”, video (mp4) with “v”, or music (FLAC) with “m”
 4. YT-DLP should now start downloading the desired content with your choices in mind
 5. If you want to download more, type “y”, otherwise type “n”
-6. If you wanted to download more, the script will restart.
-If you didn't want to download more, the script will shut down, and the folder that your latest download type was will open
+6. If you want to download more, the script will restart.
+If you don't want to download more, the script will shut down, and the folder that your latest download type was will open

 ## Features
 * Audio downloads (mp3) *(see photo below)*